uktrade/stream-zip/README.md

       - **ZipOverflowError** (also inherits from the **OverflowError** built-in)

-        The sizes of data are too large to store in the requested mode
+        The size or positions of data in the ZIP are too large to store in the requested mode

         - **UncompressedSizeOverflowError**

-          The uncompressed size of the data is too large.
+          The uncompressed size of a member file is too large.
 The maximum uncompressed size for ZIP_32 mode is 2^32 - 1 bytes, and for ZIP_64 mode is 2^64 - 1 bytes.

         - **CompressedSizeOverflowError**

-          The compressed size of the data is too large.
+          The compressed size of a member file is too large.
 The maximum compressed size for ZIP_32 mode is 2^32 - 1 bytes, and for ZIP_64 mode is 2^64 - 1 bytes.

         - **CentralDirectorySizeOverflowError**